 DescriptionTop of page D. odorata is a perennial, herbaceous vine with a woody rootstock.
 At unfavourable sites, it can probably persist as an annual.
 It is deciduous, but can be evergreen at favourable locations in mild climates.
 Roots arise from the nodes of stolons and rhizomes, and are simple and shallow, frequently scarcely penetrating the loose surface layer of organic material.
 Stolons and rhizomes are shiny, with thick cuticles, and the latter frequently have dark purple blotches, or are entirely purple.
 Frequently large mats are formed up to 30 cm thick on the ground.
 Stems are twining and can ascend to 8 m.
 Leaves alternate, more or less succulent, ivy-shaped with 3-5 sharp angles, blades 3-8 cm wide by 3-8 cm long.
 Leaves produce a distinctive medicinal smell when crushed.
 Petioles are as long or longer than the leaf, and usually have a pair of flattened, kidney-shaped stipules at the base.
 Populations without stipules are common in California, but not elsewhere.
 Inflorescences are in crowded clusters arranged in corymbs, with 10-12 yellow disk flowers.
 Ray flowers absent.
 Fruit is a ribbed, reddish-brown, cylindrical achene, about 2 mm long, with a circle of white pappus, 5-6 mm long, at the distal end.
 Pappus is easily broken, and soon lost.

-DistributionTop of page Interestingly, in its native home of South Africa, D. odorata is uncommon, and lacks a common name.
+Interestingly, in its native home of South Africa, D. odorata is uncommon, and lacks a common name.
 It is now widespread in Australia, being found in all states and territories and is probably most invasive in Victoria (Blood 2001).
 It is widespread on both the North and South islands of New Zealand (Webb et al., 1988).
 In North America, it is found along 2000 km of coast of California and southern Oregon (Robison et al., 2000; Balciunas et al., 2004).
 In Hawaii, the largest and most significant problem is on the large island of Hawaii (Jacobi and Warschauer, 1992).
-Hilliard (1977) notes its presence in Saint Helena, and around Buenos Aires, Argentina.
+Hilliard (1977) noted its presence in Saint Helena, and around Buenos Aires, Argentina.
 It is widely distributed in the Mediterranean and temperate biome of Chile (Rodríguez et al., 2018).

 Distribution TableTop of page